Blazored/Toast/README.md

 Toasts are configured using parameters on the `<BlazoredToasts />` component.
 The following options are available.

+- CloseButtonContent (provide custom close button)
+- ErrorClass
+- ErrorIcon
+- IconType (Default: IconType.FontAwesome)
 - InfoClass
 - InfoIcon
+- Position (Default: ToastPosition.TopRight)
+- RemoveToastsOnNavigation
+- ShowCloseButton (Default: true)
+- ShowProgressBar (Default: false)
 - SuccessClass
 - SuccessIcon
+- Timeout (Default: 5)
+- MaxToastCount (Default: `int.MaxValue`)
 - WarningClass
 - WarningIcon
-- ErrorClass
-- ErrorIcon
-- IconType (Default: IconType.FontAwesome)
-- Position (Default: ToastPosition.TopRight)
-- Timeout (Default: 5)
-- ShowProgressBar (Default: false)
-- ShowCloseButton (Default: true)
-- CloseButtonContent (provide custom close button)
-- MaxToastCount (Default: `int.MaxValue`)

-By default, you don't need to provide any settings everything will just work.
+By default, you don't need to provide any settings - everything will just work.
 But if you want to add icons to toasts or override the default styling then you can use the options above to do that.

-For example, to add an icon from Font Awesome to all success toasts you can do the following.
+For example, to add an icon from Font Awesome to all success toasts you can do the following:

 ```html
 <BlazoredToasts SuccessIcon="fa fa-thumbs-up"/>